 * Check with Credential Services for other course equivalents.

-At CSU Stanislaus students may begin the Credential program at several points during the year.
+At Stanislaus State students may begin the Credential program at several points during the year.

 1) Begin in the Summer Term continuing through the Fall Semester with Student Teaching in Spring; or